Pokasana/python-p3-v2-final-project/README.md

 # For Developers
 ## Helper Functions - lib/helpers.py
-    exit_program - exits the user from the application with exit() function list_artists - prints all the artists in the database filter_artists - prints all the artists has the maching attributes that has passed in as an argument filter_choice_list - return a list of existing values of the attributes that the user is filtering with print_choices - print the values in the filter choice list display_artist_info - prints selected artist's information (Name, location and medium) create_artist - creates an artist instance and save it in the database update_artist - update the selected artist instance and update the database accordingly delete_artist - delete the selected artist from the database and clear the instance id display_art_by_artist - prints all the artworks that belong to the selected artist display_art_info - prints selected artwork's information (Title, medium and price) create_art - creates an artwork instance and save it into the database update_art - updates the selected artwork instance and update the database accordingly delete_art - delete the selected artwork from the database and clear the instance id index_art_id_converter - returns the artwork's instance id that was found by the index of the list of artworks by the selected artist
+    exit_program - exits the user from the application with the exit() function list_artists - prints all the artists in the database filter_artists - prints all the artists have the matching attributes that have passed in as an argument filter_choice_list - return a list of existing values of the attributes that the user is filtering with print_choices - print the values in the filter choice list display_artist_info - prints selected artist's information (Name, location, and medium) create_artist - creates an artist instance and saves it in the database update_artist - update the selected artist instance and update the database accordingly delete_artist - delete the selected artist from the database and clear the instance id display_art_by_artist - prints all the artworks that belong to the selected artist display_art_info - prints selected artwork's information (Title, medium, and price) create_art - creates an artwork instance and saves it into the database update_art - updates the selected artwork instance and updates the database accordingly delete_art - delete the selected artwork from the database and clear the instance id index_art_id_converter - returns the artwork's instance id that was found by the index of the list of artworks by the selected artist